To be eligible as a museum, you must:

 Prospective applicants that cannot fulfill all of these requirements should contact IMLS to discuss their eligibility before applying.
 IMLS may require additional supporting documentation from the applicant to determine the museum's autonomy.

-Note: Special conditions of eligibility apply to the Museum Grants for African American History and Culture program, the National Leadership Grants for Museums program, and the Native American/Native Hawaiian Museum Services Program.
+Note: Special conditions of eligibility apply to the Museum Grants for African American History and Culture program, the National Leadership Grants for Museums program, Sparks!
+Ignition Grants for Museums, and the Native American/Native Hawaiian Museum Services Program.
 Please see the individual guidelines for these programs for specific eligibility requirements.